vrescobar/webpack-haxe-loader/README.md

 - There is support for a Main (optional)
 - All symbols exposed will be at the namespace from your hxml
 - ES6 javascript code from Haxe 4 works fine (Haxe version 4 has the flag `-D js-es=6`)
+- You can pass generated ES6 code to a babel pipeline within webpack.
 - SourceMaps: if any `*.map` files are found these will be passed to webpack (Haxe's flag `-D source-map-content`)
 - No one stops you from generating Type Script definitions with `-lib hxtsdgen` ([see project](https://github.com/nadako/hxtsdgen))
 - Chrome and webpack source maps perfect in Chrome when using `devtool: 'source-map'`.
 Firefox never worked for me.

-Because it just uses the raw vanilla haxe's HXML file and reads the whole bundle you could use virtually any library, extern as long as it creates a single bundle as pointed by the flags `-js <filename>`.
+Because it **just** uses the raw vanilla haxe's HXML file and reads the whole bundle you could use virtually any library, extern as long as it creates a single bundle as pointed by the flags `-js <filename>`.

 # Not tested:
-- If there are many `-js` targets (die `--next`) each bundle is read and passed to webpack.
-This option has not been tested.
-And my guess is that some source maps might be missing (better use different hxml files).
+- If there are many `-js` targets (due `--next` usage) each bundle is read and passed to webpack.
+This option has not been tested yet.
-- Splitting a single hxml bild in multiple files has not been tested and I believe that this falls out of the scope from this *simple* loader.
+- Splitting a single hxml build in multiple files has not been tested and I believe that this falls out of the scope from this *simple* loader since as far as I know it is not an option supported out of the box ba the haxe compiler.

 # Installation & Setup